CRACKED FAQ: The World Cup

+The use of hands in the game is strictly forbidden, apart from the goalie.
 The goalie also spends much less time chasing the ball around the field than the other players, opting instead to stand around his net and await one of the four shots certain to come his way in this interminable Ã¢â‚¬" er, interminably thrilling — game.
 For a more North American parallel, imagine a cross between American football and ice hockey, but remove all the scoring, body contact, brisk pacing and everything else that makes watching sports enjoyable.

 The game' origins are unknown, though some suggest that it started in ancient Rome, where most children were born armless or with flippers or hands lacking opposable thumbs, making kicking things a

 For residents of such soccer powerhouses as Suriname, Trinidad, Tobago and Chad, the World Cup is the single most thrilling event in their atrocious lives.
 For residents of the United States, it' an educational tool whereby they can learn that countries such as Suriname, Trinidad, Tobago and Chad actually exist.

 For an added educational kick, residents of the U.S. can learn that such countries can be considered "powerhouses" at something and lament the fact that even shitty countries can beat us at something.

+Mostly through kicking and chasing, but there are other valuable skills, such as faking injuries and diving.
 Expert divers have the uncanny ability to drop like a black-hatted extra in a spaghetti Western whenever anyone comes within three or four feet of them.
 When someone falls, the other team gets a penalty, which means that they are often left with fewer people to kick and chase the ball.

-into which the two teams pack enough excitement to fill THREE 45-second thirds.
+Matches last for two 45-minute halves, into which the two teams pack enough excitement to fill THREE 45-second thirds.
 After the

 Because they like watching kicking and chasing and grown men falling and crying?
 Because the fans there are drunk or retarded?